Why your lead photo is the only one that matters

 Read the Hinge photo guide →Bumble is profile-text-heavy.
 Your photo needs to convey personality.
 An action or lifestyle shot can work as photo #2 or #3, but lead with your strongest face shot.

-Read the Bumble photo guide →Frequently asked questions
+Read the Bumble photo guide →How reliable is each shooting condition?

 How does the AI dating photo ranker work?